-- Schuylkill River Development Corporation — $911,637 to complete the final phase of construction for the South Street to Christian Street extension of the Schuylkill River Trail, including plaza paving, fencing, trail furniture installation, landscaping, irrigation, pavement markings, and signage.
+- Schuylkill River Development Corporation — $911,637 to complete the final phase of construction for the South Street to Christian Street extension of the Schuylkill River Trail, including plaza paving, fencing, trail furniture installation, landscaping with the help of professionals such as the landscaping contractor in Naperville, irrigation, pavement markings, and signage.

 - City of Philadelphia Department of Streets — $811,682 for investment in critically needed pedestrian and bicyclist safety infrastructure along corridors to three public elementary schools that have been identified as “high child pedestrian crash schools.”